 Jump to:

-The strawberry buttercream is made using spare strawberry filling for a super easy recipe and even has a hint of vanilla for a strawberry vanilla frosting.
+It’s like a fresh strawberry Victoria sponge cake, but fully frosted with strawberry buttercream!
+The strawberry buttercream is made using spare strawberry filling for an easy recipe and even has a hint of vanilla for a strawberry vanilla frosting.

 🥘 Ingredients